Andy4495/SWI2C/README.md

 Is not a drop-in replacement for Wire (which has its own shortcomings).
 Therefore need to write your own code for modules that need to use this library.
 However, the interface is kept simple while still providing low-level signaling functionality to allow tailoring to your specific application.

 Clock speed of approximately ....
 MHz when using the ...
-MHz.
+MHz clock.
 - Add a scope trace showing SDA/SCK signalling.

 Shortcomings of other libraries:
 - Hardcoded delays